What are Murphy Scholars? Murphy Scholars are Hendrix students in any major who want to deepen their knowledge

 and oral communication.

 features of Hendrix.
-With one professor per two to four students, the tutorials
+With one professor per one to three students, the tutorials

 in literature and language foster deep, individualized exploration of their